hitchco-mk4/Display-Software/README.md

 show_mounts=0
 prefs_app=SUDO_ASKPASS=/usr/bin/pwdpip.sh pipanel
 ```
-This hides the trashcan, and installs the custom wallpaper.
+This hides the trashcan and sets the wallpaper.

 The password should be changed to `raspberry1` to avoid the warning message on the desktop.
 Run the following command:
 ```